Table of Content

 Following development, the software undergoes a testing phase to guarantee it functions correctly and meets all stakeholder requirements.

-This phase uses various testing methodologies to fully evaluate the software's performance:
+This phase uses various quality assurance testing methodologies to fully evaluate the software's performance:

 Deployment marks the exciting moment when the software transitions from development to real-world use.
 This phase focuses on making the software accessible to its intended audience.